boturnbow/monarisa/_posts/2019-10-11-beam-sockets.md

 ![Leveling the Beams](/assets/images/beam-socket-bad-2.jpg)

- I created cardboard templates of the sockets and cut them out of single pieces of white oak.
+ I created cardboard templates of the sockets and cut them out of 2" white oak.
 I glued and screwed them in place and was pretty happy with myself until I added the beam blocks to the under side of the beams and found that I hadn't left enough room under the beams for the blocks!

 ![Beam Pad](/assets/images/beam-socket-bad-3.jpg)